devopsacademyau/academy/classes/05class/make/README.md

 # Make
-This class is a general oerview of the Make utility and the Makefile.
+This class is a general overview of the Make utility and the Makefile.
 The main goal is to explain the purpose, the benefits and how to use it.

 ***Contents***
 - [What is Make](#what-is-make)